Español English

 They are perennial herbaceous plants branched at the ends of the stems that reach 50 cm (19.68") in height.
 The leaves are toothed, oval in shape and bluish-green on the upper side and light green on the underside.
 The flowers are large (9 cm/3.54" wide) and can be white, purple, blue or pink.
 They bloom in summer.

-These easy-to-grow rustic plants are used for mixed borders, in flower beds and in pots for terraces and balconies.
+This easy-to-grow rustic plant is used for mixed borders, in flower beds and in pots for terraces and balconies.

 Platycodon grandiflorus needs partial or full sun exposure but not in the hottest hours.
-They resist light and occasional frosts.
+It resists light and occasional frosts.

 The soil must be well drained; use a mixture of garden substrate with 1/4 coarse sand and 1/4 peat.
 Planting is done in spring or autumn.